 Well over half, 58 percent1, are investing in privacy training for their staff and employees to ensure that everyone knows and understand the implications for themselves and the organisations they work for.
-For FM organisations this is critically important as the exposure to risk reaches far and wide due to the tendency to offer multi-tiered staffing arrangements spanning direct employees, sub-contractors and temporary workers.
-FM businesses that do not take steps now to train staff, create robust policies and communicate implications are leaving themselves significantly exposed.
+For Facilities Management organisations this is critically important as the exposure to risk reaches far and wide due to the tendency to offer multi-tiered staffing arrangements spanning direct employees, sub-contractors and temporary workers.
+Facilities Management businesses that do not take steps now to train staff, create robust policies and communicate implications are leaving themselves significantly exposed.

 More specific advice would be to use the technology inside your business that already controls this data (or should at least) to govern this process, the requisite security and roles within your business and across your teams.
 Help them by putting in a technology framework the helps control and evidence compliance should the worst ever happen.
 If you have software you use everyday and it contains lots of sensitive data, start to investigate the security models and data protections it can provide out-of-the-box and see if you already have answers to the challenges you face.

 GDPR is about data security.
 So, once you’ve explained what needs to be done, provide best practice guidelines or advice for making sure you get there.
 Clear policies in unambiguous terms, circulated to all and possibly signed up to leave less room for error.
 Establish how you’ll keep your sensitive information safe, and who and where will have access to it, inside and outside your business.